cyruscyliu/cyruscyliu.github.io/posts/2021-09-07-Research-Philosophy.md

 - **Always consider what you are doing to be some paragraph in the paper and never do it twice.**
 - **Think and ask ourselves about what is the fastest way to do this and then do it.**
 - **Spend 30 seconds more to save us from a 30 mins disaster.**
+- Spend less than one day on a project you are not the first author.
 - Have a rest in the evening or on weekends if we can focus more on weekdays.

 ### Know what you are going to do